 Freshly vs. HelloFresh: Flavor, Freshness, and Quality

-HelloFresh had bright, bold, and interesting meals with quality ingredients.
+Meanwhile, HelloFresh had bright, bold, and interesting meals with quality ingredients.
 We found that nearly all of the meals we tasted had appropriate seasoning and salt, and nice acidity and brightness.
 For the most part, the proteins and vegetables appeared fresh and of high quality.
 We enjoyed the creamy lemon butter chicken with parmesan zucchini rounds and scallion couscous.
 The chicken was tender, the couscous was well flavored, and the zucchini was crispy.
-The finishing lemon creamy sauce brought everything together quite nicely.
+The finishing lemon cream sauce brought everything together quite nicely.